tidbyt/tidbyt.dev/docs/04_publish/04_advanced.md

 animation.
 For instance, if an animation is 7 seconds long, and the app cycle speed allows for 15 seconds per app, then the animation will be displayed twice for a total of 14 seconds.
-While a single second remains of the time window, using to display a small piece of the animation a third time will typically result in a jarring experience for the user.
+While a single second remains of the time window, using it to display a small piece of the animation a third time will typically result in a jarring experience for the user.
+We don't want that.

 If an animation exceeds the time window, it will be truncated to fit.
 This gives the user a predictable experience, where they know